 Every seven years or so, an exciting moment happens in the video games industry: the arrival of newer, more powerful consoles that push gaming to the next level.
-For Sony PlayStation fans, that time is fast approaching with the release of PlayStation 5 (a.k.a. the PS5), coming this holiday season.
+For Sony PlayStation fans, that time has arrived with the release of PlayStation 5 (a.k.a. the PS5).
 Sony still believes in traditional console generations, meaning that most games coming to PS5 will not work on their current console, the PS4.

-If you’re thinking of buying a PS5 console (for either yourself or someone in your family), you’ll need to know what games to get for your shiny new machine.
-To help hone your search, we went deep on the games expected to hit the Sony PS5 this year and beyond—and picked our 25 favourites.
+If you’re thinking of buying the new console (or you’ve already made the splurge!), you’ll need to know what PS5 games to get for your shiny new machine.
+To help hone your search, we went deep on the games now available and those being released to Sony PS5 in 2021—and picked our 27 favourites.

 [Editor’s note: The below release windows are subject to change by the game publishers at any time.]

 Publisher: PlayStation Studios | Developer: Insomniac Games and Marvel | Release Date: November 12, 2020

 Peter Parker swung onto PS4 in Marvel’s Spider-Man a couple of years ago (making web-slinging sales records in the process!) and now it’s time for Miles Morales to leap into the limelight.
 Spider-Man: Miles Morales is an action-packed standalone superhero game set in PlayStation’s Marvel Universe and is exclusive to PS5.
 Miles Morales was one of PlayStation’s centrepiece launch titles in 2020.

 Publisher: PlayStation Studios | Developer: Sumo Digital | Release Date: November 12, 2020